Best Ball Draft Strategy

 It’s important not to reach well past ADP to complete a stack in any format.
 Selecting that player three rounds ahead of where the field is drafting him, on average, negates the boost you’d be getting from the stack.

-Draft Like You’re Right
+Best Ball Draft Strategy #4: Draft Like You’re Right

-Don’t hedge your bets on a tournament roster
+Don’t hedge your bets on a tournament roster.

 Here’s where things get a little more different between best-ball formats.